Tips on Managing the Email Blizzard

 primary filing system for workers, especially information workers.
 If you

-use filters you’ll probably make lots of files in which to organize
+use filters you’ll probably make lots of files in which to organize things.
+Make a file to stick notes you really

-you really can’t toss, label it “keep this.”
-If you get stuff you shouldn’t delete
+can’t toss, label it “keep this.”

-but don’t know what to do with, stick it in a file called “hold.”
-Most administrators have a file called,
+with, stick it in a file called “hold.”

-“Policy.”
-I use date files like “Sort at Christmas” or “read this summer.”
+like “Sort at Christmas” or “read this summer.”
+I set a goal to clean up

-work—that feeling will seep into everything else you do.
+will seep into everything else you do.

 - Get off your friend’s cute-things